Rorailer/Server-Setup-Script/README.md

-# Server Setup Script
+# Server Setup Script — Self-Hosting Bootstrap for Docker, Portainer, NPM & Cloudflared

-A small, practical script set to bootstrap a fresh Ubuntu/Debian server with:
+A small, practical script set by [rorailer](https://github.com/rorailer) to bootstrap a fresh Ubuntu/Debian VPS into a self-hosting environment in minutes.

+It installs and wires up:

 - Docker Engine + Docker Compose plugin
-- Portainer
+- Portainer (Docker management UI)
-- Nginx Proxy Manager (NPM)
+- Nginx Proxy Manager (NPM) reverse proxy
 - Optional Cloudflared tunnel
 - UFW firewall rules

-It is designed for quick self-hosting setup without manually wiring every container.
+Designed for quick self-hosting setup without manually wiring every container.

-Supported OS: Ubuntu and Debian servers only.
+**Supported OS:** Ubuntu and Debian servers only.

 ## What this repo includes

-- `setup.sh`: Installs and configures the stack
+- `setup.sh` — Installs and configures the stack
-- `uninstall.sh`: Removes the stack (and optionally Docker + data)
+- `uninstall.sh` — Removes the stack (and optionally Docker + data)
-- `.env.example`: Example configuration values
+- `.env.example` — Example configuration values

 ## Who this is for

-Use this if you want to go from a fresh VPS to a managed Docker + reverse proxy setup fast.
+Use this if you want to go from a fresh VPS to a managed Docker + reverse proxy setup fast — homelabbers, self-hosters, or anyone spinning up a new server who doesn't want to copy-paste twenty commands.

 If you prefer fully manual Docker Compose files and custom hardening from day one, this can still be a good starting point to adapt.